 Note - The Antarctic tourist season is in the austral (southern hemisphere) summer from November to March, and spans part of two calendar years, so seasons are referred to as 2012-2013 meaning from November 2012 to March 2013 for instance.

-While tourists may only only spend a relatively small time on landings, it is by its nature relatively "high-impact" time - compared to a scientist or support worker who spend most of their time on a permanently or semi-permanently occupied base.
-Tourists also by their nature will want to visit the most picturesque and wildlife rich areas of Antarctica, and they tend to do so in numbers far greater than the entire compliment of many Antarctic bases.
+While tourists may only only spend a relatively small time on landings, usually just a few hours, it is by its nature relatively "high-impact" time - compared to a scientist or support worker who spend most of their time on a permanently or semi-permanently occupied base.
+Tourists also by their nature will want to visit the most picturesque and wildlife rich areas of Antarctica.
+Such areas that are easily accessible by the kind of small boats that take tourists from their ship to shore are relatively rare in Antarctica, so despite its enormous size, tourists become concentrated in a few areas where most landings take place A tour ship carries far more people than the entire compliment of many Antarctic bases.

 Tourism in Antarctica is at present self-regulated by the International Association of Antarctic Tour Operators (IAATO).
 This is an organization that applies strict guidelines to its member tour operators and ships.
 Such guidelines limit the size of the ships that can cruise Antarctic waters and also how many people can be landed at sites around Antarctica.
 So far IAATO is perceived as being successful in its aims and in regulation for Antarctic protection - though there are always those who would have no tourism at all.Another threat comes from smaller expeditions that are becoming increasingly common by individuals and small parties.
 Antarctica requires careful planning and a series of fail-safe rescue procedures if anyone gets into difficulty.
-These smaller expeditions often fail to do this adequately and resort to "humanitarian" requests for aid from shipping or nearby national bases when they get into difficulty.
-In recent years for example a small helicopter crashed into the sea off the Antarctic Peninsula requiring rescue and an attempt to fly across Antarctica via the pole in a small aircraft ended by the aircraft crashing and the pilot being rescued by nearby base personnel.
+These smaller expeditions sometimes fail to do this adequately and resort to "humanitarian" requests for aid from shipping or nearby national bases when they get into difficulty.
+In recent years for example a small helicopter (totally unsuitable for the task) crashed into the sea off the Antarctic Peninsula requiring rescue.
+An attempt to fly across Antarctica via the pole in a small aircraft ended by the aircraft crashing and the pilot being rescued by nearby base personnel.